zulip/zulip/docs/production/system-configuration.md

 Number of days of access logs to keep, for both nginx and the application.
 Defaults to 14 days.

+#### `katex_server`

+Set to a true value to run a separate service for [rendering math with LaTeX](https://zulip.com/help/latex).
+This is not necessary except on servers with users who send several math blocks in a single message; it will address issues with such messages occasionally failing to send, at cost of a small amount of increased memory usage.

+#### `katex_server_port`

+Set to the port number for the KaTeX server, if enabled; defaults to port 9700.

 ### `[postfix]`

 #### `mailname`